 Regardless of her suit, I know she’s got a faithful black/brown/white poc-ket-book [not-purse] that holds every important paper she owns.

 Her hands look like they’ve spanked hundreds of little bottoms and those growing handz can part & plait some little black napps without her even looking!
 It may not be a good design but those plaits will last 4 weeks if you grease them every coupla days, she’d say.

 She’ll tap her toes to jazz, but hums gospel hymms as she cooks supper.

 Most of her deep conversations happen over kitchen tables and floors strewn with pea hulls, peeled potatoes, and summertime pickling jars.

-She can add her entire grocery list in her head a whole 2 days before she gets to the grocery store.
+She can add up her entire grocery list in her head a whole 2 days before she gets to the grocery store.
 And her grands know that kool-pops will be in her freezer even if granny hasn’t shopped yet.
 She seasons with Morton and fries everything in Crisco.
-She never cries when cutting onions and knows every baker’s measured according to the size of her palm.
+She never cries when cutting onions and knows every baker’s measured according to the size of her own palm.

 I’ve never been in her kitchen or ate at her table, never spoken a word… but I’ve decided that I want to be like her.